moevbiz/kirby-meets-git/README.md

 👍

+especially useful if all your web projects are stored in a single location, i.e when using [laravel valet](https://laravel.com/docs/valet) for development

 (requires [git](https://git-scm.com/))

 (please note that kirby is **not freeware** and requires a valid license to be used on a production server)